The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Observations of

 \subsection{Explosion and peak time}

-To estimate the explosion time, we use the earliest available photometric data for \SN, which is the ZTF-$r$ data.
-The first $r$-band detection of $m_{g}=19.19\pm0.1$ was registered on 2025 February 19 at 12:07:02 UTC ($\rm MJD = 60725.5$), following a non-detection on 2025 February 17 at 09:50:29 UTC ($\rm MJD = 60723.41$) with a 5$\sigma$ limiting magnitude of $m_{r}>19.5$.
-To estimate the explosion time, we fit a broken power-law of $f=a\times(t-t_{\rm exp})^{n}$, where $a$ is a fitting constant and $t_{\rm exp}$ is the explosion time, to the early $r$-band curve in flux space, while fixing the flux to $0$ where $t<t_{\rm exp}$.
+To estimate the explosion time (i.e., the time of first light), we used the earliest available photometric data for \SN, which is the ZTF-$r$ data.
+The first $r$-band detection of $m_{g}=19.19\pm0.1$ was registered on 2025 February 19 at 12:07:02 UTC ($\rm MJD = 60725.5$), following a nondetection on February 17, 2025 at 09:50:29 UTC ($\rm MJD = 60723.41$) with a 5$\sigma$ limiting magnitude of $m_{r}>19.5$.
+We fit a broken power-law of $f=a\times(t-t_{\rm exp})^{n}$, where $a$ is a fitting constant and $t_{\rm exp}$ is the explosion time, to the early $r$-band curve in flux space, while fixing the flux to $0$ where $t<t_{\rm exp}$.
 We fit all data up to the g-band maximum.
-We find the best fit to be a power law of $n=0.344\pm0.056$ and $t_{\rm exp}= 60723.21\pm1.22$ (best fit at 2025 February 17 05:14:17 UTC).
-While this result may seem contradictory to the original non-detection, preceding it by $\sim 4$ hours, the errorbar for our fit is quite large, and the non-detection is not very deep, indicating the explosion time could indeed precede it.
-We also note that SNe interacting with CSM have been shown to have a complex rise, which could change its trend very early, further increasing the uncertainty of the explosion time \cite[As seen in e.g SN\,2023ixf;][]{Li2024,Zimmerman2024}.
+We find the best fit to be a power law of $n=0.344\pm0.056$ and $t_{\rm exp}= 60723.21\pm1.22$ (best fit at February 17, 2025 at 05:14:17 UTC).
+While this result may seem contradictory to the original nondetection, preceding it by $\sim 4$ hours, the error bar for our fit is quite large, and the nondetection is not very deep, indicating the explosion time could indeed precede it.
+We also note that SNe interacting with CSM have been shown to have a complex rise, which could change its trend very early, further increasing the uncertainty of the explosion time \cite[as seen in the case of, e.g., SN\,2023ixf;][]{Li2024,Zimmerman2024}.

-We estimate the peak time of the ZTF light curve by fitting a simple Gaussian profile for both the ZTF-$g$ and ZTF-$r$ light curves.
-We find a best-fit value of t$_{peak,g}$ = 60754.5 $\pm$ 1.4 MJD and t$_{peak,r}$ = 60770.3 $\pm$ 3.7 MJD for the g and r band, respectively.
-In the rest of this work, we will use the value of t$_{peak,g}$ = 60754.5 $\pm$ 1.4 MJD, which is better constrained by the observations.
+We estimated the peak time of the ZTF light curve by fitting a simple Gaussian profile for both the ZTF-$g$ and ZTF-$r$ light curves.
+We find a best-fit value of t$_{peak,g}$ = 60754.5 $\pm$ 1.4 MJD and t$_{peak,r}$ = 60770.3 $\pm$ 3.7 MJD for the g and r bands, respectively.
+In the rest of this work, we use the value of t$_{peak,g}$ = 60754.5 $\pm$ 1.4 MJD, which is better constrained by the observations.